ricmigs/ricmigs/README.md

 👋 Hi, I'm Ricardo

-I am a PhD student in Linguistics at the University of Lisbon and a research fellow at the Phonetics and Phonology Lab & Lisbon Baby Lab.
+I am a PhD student in Linguistics at the University of Lisbon and a research fellow at the <a href="http://labfon.letras.ulisboa.pt"> Phonetics and Phonology Lab</a> & <a href="http://labfon.letras.ulisboa.pt/babylab/index.html"> Lisbon Baby Lab</a>.

 My research interestsd are realted with Language Acquisition, Speech Pathology, Speech Processing and Cognitive sciences.

 🌱 I’m currently learning R and Python!

 📫 How to reach me: ricardomigsousa@gmail.com

 🏠 - https://ricmigs.github.io